csesock/uss-dat-file-tool/README.md

 ##

-Currently, the tool support saving any information currently in the console as a .txt, .csv, and .py file.
+Currently, the tool support saving any information currently in the console as a .txt, .csv, and .xls file.
 To request additional filetypes be added, contact me at the email address below or make a pull request.

 ##